 Election, retiral, re-election

-At each AGM, the members may elect any member (unless he/she is debarred from membership under clause 56) to be a charity trustee.
+At each AGM, the members may elect any member (unless he/she is debarred from membership under clauses 57 or ) to be a charity trustee.

-The board may at any time appoint any member (unless he/she is debarred from membership under clause 56) to be a charity trustee.
+The board may at any time appoint any member (unless he/she is debarred from membership under clauses 57 or ) to be a charity trustee.

-At each AGM, all of the charity trustees who have served for two years must retire from office - but may then be re-elected under clause 59 for a period of one year only.
+At each AGM, all of the charity trustees who have served for two years must retire from office - but may then be re-elected under clause 60 for a period of one year only.